forsythfuture/indicators/functions/acs/README.md

 ff_acs_ethnicity(df)
 ```

 This function removes ethnicities from an ACS dataset that are not regularly used due to a lack of data.
+Its input is an ACS data frame created by `r ff_import_acs`.

-It retains the following ACS ethnicities:
+The following ACS ethnicities are retained:
 - ALL
 - BLACK OR AFRICAN AMERICAN ALONE
 - WHITE ALONE, NOT HISPANIC OR LATINO